casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

     |_ Cargo.lock
     |_ Cargo.toml

-In the above directory structure the `contract` folder contains the session code in the `main.rs` file and the needed dependencies in the `Cargo.toml` file.
+In the above directory structure, the `contract` folder contains the session code in the `main.rs` file and the needed dependencies in the `Cargo.toml` file.
-The `tests` folder contains the code required to test the session code on before it is deployed on a Casper Network.
+The `tests` folder contains the code required to test the session code before it is deployed on a Casper Network.

 ## Writing Session Code
 The following steps illustrate the process of writing session code and the important components to include:

-1. Create a new top level directory that will contain the session code and would also include another folder for tests, which will help us test the functionality of our session code.
+1. Create a new top-level directory containing the session code and would also include another folder for tests, which will help us test the functionality of our session code.

-2. Inside the new folder run the following command to create a new binary package called contract:
+2. Inside the new folder run the following command to create a new binary package called *contract*:

     ```bash
     cargo new contract